female financial advisor talking to couple image

 7. Respect your clients’ time.

-As a financial advisor, time is one of your most valuable assets.
+As a financial professional, time is one of your most valuable assets.
 Chances are that the same can be said for many of your clients.
-There are many ways to show your client that you value their time and appreciate their business (or potential business), including:
+There are many ways to show your clients that you value their time and appreciate their business (or potential business), including:

 • Arriving on time and remaining focused.